proxlu/bitsy-fast-startup-walk-hack/README.md

 Make sure to replace `path/to/your/bitsy/code.js` with the actual path to your Bitsy code file.

 This will ensure that all instances of the player movement timer are adjusted to speed up movement in the game.

+---

+## Final Considerations

+Be sure to test the game after the change to ensure everything is functioning as expected.
+If you encounter any issues, you can restore the original file from the backup you created earlier.